aws-samples/aws-lex-web-ui/lex-web-ui/README.md

 to override the default and build time configuration.

 #### URL Parameter
-The chatbot UI configuration can be initialized using the `config` URL parameter.
+The chatbot UI configuration can be initialized using the `lexWebUiConfig` URL parameter.
 This is mainly geared to be used in the stand-alone mode of the chatbot UI (not iframe).

-The `config` URL parameter should follow the same JSON structure of the `configDefault` object in the `src/config/index.js` file.
+The `lexWebUiConfig` URL parameter should follow the same JSON structure of the `configDefault` object in the `src/config/index.js` file.
 This parameter should be a JSON serialized and URL encoded JavaScript object.
 Values from this parameter override the ones from the environment config files.